Where your recycling goes

-Food waste, collected from your food caddy, is taken to Enovert anaerobic digester in Weston-super-Mare.
-It is broken down by micro-organisms to produce biogas, which is used to generate electricity and heat homes.
+Food waste, collected from your food caddy, is taken to our anaerobic digester in Weston-super-Mare.
+It is broken down by microorganisms to produce biogas, which is used to generate electricity and heat homes in North Somerset.

 A nutrient rich fertiliser is also produced from the recycled food waste.
 It is used on agricultural land as well as woodland, grassland and landfill restoration projects.

 Electrical items are collected by Sims Recycling Solutions.
 Some items are disassembled and some are shredded.
 The different material is separated and recycled.
 Chemicals, such as lead, are safely disposed of.

 You can watch a video about how small electrical items are recycled on the Vimeo website.